 The current legislative changes are just the beginning of a broader shift towards redefining how Queensland addresses domestic and family violence.

-If you or someone you know is being subjected to a situation of coercive control, it’s crucial to remember that you’re not alone and there are resources available to support you.
+If you or someone you know is being subjected to a situation of coercive control, remember that you’re not alone and there are resources available to support you.
 Here are some steps you can take to deal with coercive control:

 1. Recognise the signs: The first step is to understand the signs of coercive control.
 This will empower you to seek the help you need.